Facebook will send alerts when it sees you in untagged photos

 Related: 146,000 cameras monitor Moscow's streets

 The company told CNN Tech it would not use facial recognition to better target advertisements.
-However, it could used to help identify people in photos as part of its accessibility project, which audibly describes photos for people who are blind.
+However, it will be used to help identify people in photos as part of its accessibility project, which audibly describes photos for people who are blind.

 Facebook won't be using facial recognition in Canada or Europe due to regulatory protections around personal data and privacy.